The focus on the actual content of Te Tiriti o Waitangi

 “There is another agreement [than the Treaty] we cannot ignore.
 It is very important to Maori of the north.
 It is He Wakaputanga.
 Neither He Wakaputanga nor Te Tiriti stand on their own.
 We have talked much about Te Tiriti.
 We must talk about He Wakaputanga.
 There are many thoughts about it.
 But we must talk about it.
 We must understand”.

 Important new directions in Government

-This year we have noted two important new directions in Government which we believe to be truly congruent with te Tiriti.
+In 2019 we noted two important new directions in Government which we believe to be truly congruent with te Tiriti.
 The Cabinet office Circular of October 2019 on Te Tiriti o Waitangi / The Treaty of Waitangi in Policy Development, which sets out guidance for Government policy-makers, includes recognition of the importance of a holistic approach:

-Also, the Cabinet Manual states the Treaty of Waitangi is to beregarded as a founding document of government in New Zealand and that it “may indicate limits on majority decision-making“.
+Also, the Cabinet Manual now states the Treaty of Waitangi is to be regarded as a founding document of government in New Zealand and that it ‘may indicate limits on majority decision-making‘.